Saint Waltrude Collegiate Church: Architecture

+Exterior

 The exterior of the church is a fine example of Brabantine Gothic architecture, parts are built by Matheus de Layens.
 However, in the 17th century the works stopped and the building was never completely finished.

 Interior

 The interior contains important artworks, including sculptures by Jacques du Broeucq and paintings by Peter Paul Rubens, Floris de Vriendt, Theodoor van Thulden, Otto Venius and Michiel Coxie.